ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Displays the scaling group values for a deployment's members.
 The scaling groups relate to Memory, CPU, and Disk.
 The default group is named "member".
 For each group, the number of nodes in the group are shown followed by
 * **Memory** The total memory allocation, the allocation per member, the minimum allocation and the increments the total memory can be varied by.
 * **CPU** The number of CPUs dedicated to the group.
-The CPU section shows 0 values in all the fields when there are no dedicated CPUs configures.
+The CPU section shows 0 values in all the fields when no dedicated CPUs are configured.
 The CPU group is  only displayed when it is adjustable.
 * **Disk** The total disk allocation, the allocation per member, the minimum allocation and the increments the total disk can be varied by.

 ```